IF YOU USE GENERATIVE AI IN ANY PART OF YOUR PROJECT YOU WILL BE DISQUALIFIED!

 International films not in English MUST be subtitled or dubbed in English.
 We Americans are stupid.
 We need subtitles because we're too lazy and arrogant to learn a second language.
 Do us a favor and make sure your awesome foreign film has those lovely ENGLISH subtitles.
 Thanks!
 Seriously though, dubbing blows.
 Don't do it.

 Pretty much anything is fair game as far as content is concerned.
-We love violence, raunch, gore and outrageous situations, just make sure it all comes with some kind of actual story.
+We love violence, raunch, gore, and outrageous situations; just make sure it all comes with some kind of actual story.

 Again, If you're not sure about something, please email us before you submit.
 We'll answer your queries as quickly as possible.
+Except for waiver requests.
+Those go right in the trash.

 Happy submitting!